blankochan/RumbleReplay/README.md

 10. Move over to Misc; and Press `Setup Scene` <img align="right" src="https://github.com/user-attachments/assets/ace6617d-8c1d-40ca-8d93-dafdcf6ae0b7">

 > [!Tip]
->  If you want to put a camera on a players view its easier todo it now by adding a camera and parenting it to Player.000 or Player.001
+>  If you want to put a camera on a players view its easier to do it now, by adding a camera and parenting it to Player.000 or Player.001

 11. Press `Select File` and select your replay (I recommend copying it and putting it in the same folder as your blend file).